ssinyagin/gerty/doc/gerty_siteconfig_configuration.markdown

   some other types implemented in plugins or in site-specific Perl modules.

 * __source.fields__: comma-separated list of keywords.
-The list driver fetches arraus of values, and this parameter defines in which order these values should be interpreted.
+The list driver fetches arrays of values, and this parameter defines in which order these values should be interpreted.
 Valid keywords are:
   + *SYSNAME*: defines a device name
   + *ADDRESS*: defines an IPv4 or IPv6 address.
 If not specified, gerty tries to look up the device name in DNS
   + *DEVCLASS*: device class that overrides the default class for this list
   + *DESCRIPTION*: optional free-text description
+  + *any valid attribute name*: this field will define a device-specific attribute

 * __devclass__: default device class assigned to all devices in this list.
   It may be overwritten by device-specific *DEVCLASS* field.